codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Alia!
 This was added on 10-06-2024 🫐🫐🫐

 Hi, my name is Trisheta!
-This was added on 11-06-2024 ✅
+This was added on 11-06-2024 :)

 Hi, my name is Estarth!
-This was added on 11/06/2024 🍒
+This was added on 11/06/2024 XD

 Hi, my name is Thejuswini!
 This was added on 12/06/2024 💫